 Julie Fowlis is a multi-award winning Gaelic singer who is deeply influenced by her early upbringing in the Outer Hebridean island of North Uist.
 With a career spanning five studio albums and numerous high profile collaborations, her ‘crystalline’ and ‘intoxicating’ vocals have enchanted audiences around the world.

 The Crossing is a Grammy-winning professional chamber choir conducted by Donald Nally and dedicated to new music.
 It is committed to working with creative teams to make and record new, substantial works for choir that explore and expand ways of writing for choir, singing in choir, and listening to music for choir.
-Many of its nearly 110 commissioned premieres address social, environmental, and political issues.
+Many of its nearly 140 commissioned premieres address social, environmental, and political issues.
 With a commitment to recording its commissions, The Crossing has issued 28 releases, receiving two Grammy Awards for Best Choral Performance (2018, 2019), and seven Grammy nominations.